ggreer/geoff.greer.fm/_posts/2012-09-03-profiling-ag-writing-my-own-scandir.md

 [![](/images/ag_profile_0.9.png)](/images/ag_profile_0.9.png)
-Tagged release 0.9.
+This is tagged release 0.9.
 Much faster, and it only spends about half the time in `fnmatch()`.

 [![](/images/ag_profile_ag_scandir.png)](/images/ag_profile_ag_scandir.png)
 Finally, here's a run after merging [pull request #56](https://github.com/ggreer/the_silver_searcher/pull/56).
 This fixed [issue #43](https://github.com/ggreer/the_silver_searcher/issues/43) and improved performance for many cases.
+I'm rather proud of that pull request, since it fixed a lot of issues.
+The rest of this post explains the specific changes I made to get everything working the way I wanted.

-I should explain Ag's behavior before I merged that pull request.
-It called [`scandir()`](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man3/scandir.3.html) on each directory.
+First, I should explain Ag's old behavior.
+Before I merged that pull request, Ag called [`scandir()`](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man3/scandir.3.html) on each directory.
 Then `scandir()` called `filename_filter()` on every entry in the directory.
 To figure out if a file should be ignored, `filename_filter()` called `fnmatch()` on every entry in the global `char *ignore_patterns[]`.
 This set-up had several problems:

 1. `scandir()` didn't let me pass any useful state to `filename_filter()`.
 The filter could only base its decision on the `dirent` and any globals.
 1. `ignore_patterns` was just an array of strings.
 It couldn't keep track of a hierarchy of ignore files in subdirectories.
 This made some ignore entries behave incorrectly (issue #43).
 This also hurt performance.

 Fixing these issues required rejiggering some things.
 First, [I wrote my own `scandir()`](https://github.com/ggreer/the_silver_searcher/blob/3deff34b45fa7e41bb9d7219029d8126c201bda5/src/scandir.c#L7).
-This version lets you pass a pointer to the filter function.
+The differenc is that my version lets you pass a pointer to the filter function.
 This pointer could be to... say... a struct containing a hierarchy of ignore patterns.

-The next thing I did was make [a struct for ignore patterns](https://github.com/ggreer/the_silver_searcher/blob/3deff34b45fa7e41bb9d7219029d8126c201bda5/src/ignore.h#L11):
+Surprise surprise, the next thing I did was make [a struct for ignore patterns](https://github.com/ggreer/the_silver_searcher/blob/3deff34b45fa7e41bb9d7219029d8126c201bda5/src/ignore.h#L11):

 {% highlight c %}
 struct ignores {